edwardwolcher/pascals_automata/readme.md

 ## Code Explanation

 The codebase is primarily C++ Arduino code contained in the "ritual" folder.
 The "Text.h" library contains the combinatorial lists for prayer generation.
+The main trick in the code is reading the textual data into a string buffer for random assignment.

 The SVG generation is accomplished via an implementation of the Processing framework and is contained within the "labyrinth_generator" folder.
+SVG drawing is tiggered along with arduino code.

 ## Images